phansch/mini_rfc_for_cargo_lint_configuration/README.md

 expect to be able to configure tool lints through a Cargo configuration file.

 - Pro: Everyone already has it.
 No need for additional files.
-- Con: People might say that the Cargo.toml is part of Cargo which should just be concerned about package management and not lint configuration.
+- Con: People might say that `Cargo.toml` is part of Cargo, which should just be concerned about package management and not lint configuration.
 - Con: Users might not expect external tool configuration to go into Cargo.toml

-* Is Cargo.toml really the best place?
-Need to clarify why to choose one approach over the others.
-  * If the use case is for large organizations to share common settings, then this assumes they have a monolithic workspace which may not be true for everyone.
-  * The counter argument for something like lints.toml is the proliferation of many config files for a Cargo project (rustfmt.toml, lints.toml, .cargo/config, etc.).

-TODO: ~~Summarize the different config files and~~ come to a conclusion
+TODO: come to a conclusion

 ## Alternatives

 ### Different configuration file location

-There are some other plausible locations to configure lints, such as `.config/cargo` or `Lints.toml`.
+There are some other plausible locations to configure lints, such as `.cargo/config` or `Lints.toml`.

-#### .config/cargo
+#### .cargo/config

-A more standard location to store lint configuration would be `.config/cargo`.
+A more standard location, though less well-known, would be `.cargo/config` (see [Cargo reference](cargo_docs)).
-As with `Cargo.toml` this file would need a new `[lints]` section, too.
+As with `Cargo.toml`, this file would need a new `[lints]` section, too.

-- Pro: users could add their personal lint preferences in their home directory.
+- Pro: Users could add their personal lint preferences in their home directory (both `$HOME/.cargo/config` and `.cargo/config` are supported).
+- Con: Lint configuration would supposedly be pretty common, while custom Cargo configuration is rarely used.
-- Con: I would estimate that almost every project would want to make use of a lint configuration file, which means that every project would end up having to create the additional `.config/cargo` file.
+- Con: I would estimate that almost every project would want to make use of a lint configuration file, which means that every project would end up having to create the additional `.cargo/config` file.

 (Both [rubocop][rubocop] and [eslint][eslint] support this)

 #### Lints.toml

 Another option would be a completely separate file.
 Maybe called `Lints.toml`.
-This would be the most flexible implementation because we would not have to care about existing code for `Cargo.toml` or `.config/cargo`.
+This would be the most flexible implementation because we would not have to care about existing code for `Cargo.toml` or `.cargo/config`.
 It is also more similar to the existing `Clippy.toml`.

-However, it would also mean that, like with `.config/cargo`, users have to add an additional configuration file to the roots of their repositories.
+However, it would also mean that, like with `.cargo/config`, users have to add an additional configuration file to the roots of their repositories.

 Additionally, we may also want to handle `rustfmt` configuration, and we would